sriramab/gamamanual/G__Installation.md

 If JDK 1.7 is already installed, it is then necessary to also install the JDK 1.6 distributed by Apple in order to run GAMA.
 The latest version, « Java for OS X 2014-001 », can be obtained here : http://support.apple.com/kb/DL1572.
 Alternatively, you might want to go to https://developer.apple.com/downloads and, after a free registration step if you're not an Apple Developer, get the complete JDK from the list of downloads.

-### On MacOS X (Yosemite)
+### On MacOS X (Yosemite, El Capitan)
-If you upgrade your Mac OS X version to **Yosemite** (latest version, aka Mac OS X 10.10), some changes in the management of Java Virtual Machines might prevent the GAMA displays from working and it will make your models crash the platform.
-One fix for this behavior is, **after** having upgraded Mac OS X, to install (or reinstall in case you have already installed it) the same « Java for OS X 2014-001 », available here: http://support.apple.com/kb/DL1572.
+If you upgrade your Mac OS X version to **Yosemite** (aka Mac OS X 10.10) or **El Capitan** (10.11), some changes in the management of Java Virtual Machines might prevent the GAMA displays from working and it will make your models crash the platform.
+One fix for this behavior is, **after** having upgraded Mac OS X, to install (or reinstall in case you have already installed it) the same « Java for OS X 2015-001 », available here: http://support.apple.com/kb/DL1572.

-If you run the developer version of GAMA (i.e. under Eclipse), it is necessary, in that case, to reconfigure the "Installed JREs" (Preferences > Java > Installed JREs) so as to point JDK1.6 to the location where Yosemite now installs it (i.e. in `/System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home`).
+If you run the developer version of GAMA (i.e. under Eclipse), it is necessary, in that case, to reconfigure the "Installed JREs" (Preferences > Java > Installed JREs) so as to point JDK1.6 to the location where Yosemite or El Capitan now installs it (i.e. in `/System/Library/Java/JavaVirtualMachines/1.6.0.jdk/Contents/Home`).
 See [here](http://stackoverflow.com/questions/26450420/osx-10-10-and-eclipse-luna-own-app-crashes-when-started-from-inside-eclipse) for related information.

 ### On Windows 7 & 8 64 bits